EduardoBacarin/heimdall-validator/README.md

 # HEIMDALL VALIDATOR #

-Avoid unwanted data in your project with Heimdall Validator.<br>
+Avoid unwanted data in your project with Heimdall Validator.

 Heimdall Validator was inspired by Laravel and Symfony validators.
-It receives an associative array with data and another associative array with the desired validation rules.<br>
+It receives an associative array with data and another associative array with the desired validation rules.

-This package will not throw exceptions or block any request; instead, it returns an associative array containing a boolean indicating whether the data is valid, along with another associative array containing error messages for any invalid data, you will see examples below.<br>
+This package will not throw exceptions or block any request; instead, it returns an associative array containing a boolean indicating whether the data is valid, along with another associative array containing error messages for any invalid data, you will see examples below.

 ### Index